Phylogenetic invariants: straightforward from the general Markov to equivariant models: Acknowledgments

 \section{Acknowledgments}

-Both authors were partially supported by Spanish State Research Agency (AEI) throught the grant PID2019-103849GB-I00 and through the Severo Ochoa and Mar\'{\i}a de Maeztu Program for Centers and Units of Excellence in R\&D (project CEX2020-001084-M), and by the AGAUR project 2021 SGR 00603 Geometry of Manifolds and Applications, GEOMVAP.
+{We would like to thank Mateusz Michalek for comments that improved a preliminary version of this manuscript (which allowed fixing a gap in one of the proofs) and we would like to thank the anonymous reviewers for fruitful comments that led to major improvements.} Both authors were partially supported by the project reference PID2023-146936NB-I00 financed by the Spanish State Agency MCIN/AEI/10.13039/501100011033/ FEDER, UE, by the Severo Ochoa and Mar\'{\i}a de Maeztu Program for Centers and Units of Excellence in R\&D (project CEX2020-001084-M), and by the AGAUR project 2021 SGR 00603 Geometry of Manifolds and Applications, GEOMVAP.